Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 - Commence/escalate vasopressor infusion
 	- The optimal initial vasopressor is unknown as is the optimal MAP
 		- In septic shock, it appears the initial pressor of choice is noradrenaline
+- Antibiotics after peripheral cultures are obtained if sepsis is possible
+- Steroids in patients with suspected adrenal crisis
+	- When in doubt about adrenal insufficiency, a reasonable approach is to give 6 mg dexamethasone and check a cortisol level simultaneously[^3]
 ## Secondary Survey
 - Focused history:
 	- Immediate events preceding the collapse